 What is Coronavirus or Covid-19?

 - Coronaviruses are a type of virus.
 There are many different kinds, and some cause disease.
-A newly identified coronavirus, SARS-CoV-2, has caused a worldwide pandemic of respiratory illness, called COVID-19.
-(John Hopkins Medicine)
+Since 2019 the world has been dealing with a pandemic of a coronavirus, (SARS-CoV-2) commonly called COVID-19.

 What does it do